abe951/abe/individualworks/severaltype-music-converter-python/README.md

 This program's intended purpose is to process several types of video and audio files and convert them into a different file type.
 At the moment, the current conversions include:

-YouTube to .mp4 (video format - audio only)
+YouTube to .mp4 (same video format - filtered to keep audio only)

 YouTube to .wav